Genbox/FastData/README.md

 There are many benefits gained from generating data structures at compile time:

-* Enables us to analyze the data
+* Enables analysis the data
 * Zero runtime overhead
 * No defensive copying of data (takes time and needs double the memory)
-* No virtual dispatching (Virtual method calls & inheritance)
+* No virtual dispatching (virtual method calls & inheritance)
 * Data as code means you can compile the data into your assembly

 ### Data analysis